-Once you have finished the installation of new package (cockpit-dashboard), then log-out of Cockpit, after you login in back to Cockpit console, you can find the dashboard will appear as shown below:
+Once you have completed the installation of the new package (cockpit-dashboard), then log-out of Cockpit, after you log in back to Cockpit console, you will see that the dashboard will appear as shown below:

 Without installing the Cockpit package on CentOS/RHEL 7 or lower versions turn the following error while trying adding into the Cockpit Web console.

-Now we can see all the newly added servers list in the Cockpit Dashboard.
+You can now see all the newly added servers listed in the Cockpit Dashboard.
 Also, it displays the graphs with different colors representing the performance of each server from the list.

 Step4: Enable Stored Metrics

 By default, Cockpit does not store any performance-related data in the cockpit database, rather it shows the live graph of CPU, Memory & Swap, Disk I/O, and networking usage.
-If we want to store these metric data, then we have to install this feature by just simply click on the Enable Stored Metrics as highlighted in the below screen.
+If you want to store this metric data, then you have to install this feature by simply clicking on the Enable Stored Metrics as highlighted in the below screen.

-Once you have clicked this option, a small popup box will open and request to install the cockpit-PCP packages.
+Once you have clicked on this option, a small pop-up box will open and request you to install the cockpit-PCP packages.
 Once the package has been installed, we can enable this Stored Metrics option as highlighted below:

 That's it!
 In the next session, we will see the Cockpit administration step by step guide with examples.

 Thank you!
 I hope this article will help you to understand how to install the Cockpit service and the features.
 Drop me your feedback/comments.
 If you like this article, kindly share it and it may help others as well.